UH-CPL/ScholarPlot/README.md

 ## Changelog
 **12/01/2015** Changes:
 * Added the mean IF value in PHP and HTML
+* Rename the variable and add the variables

 **11/25/2015** Changes:
 * Open an issue to avoid overlapping series: https://github.com/nvd3-community/nvd3/issues/92